jungledesh/tella/README.md

 Tella txt B - Confirm you are sending $10 to A
 B txt Tella - Yes
 Tella txt B - Sent

+If wallet exists for A
+Tella txt A - B sent you $10 bucks

+If wallet does not exist for A
+Tella txt A - B sent you $10, accept via linking wallet to bank [ plaid link ]